The average person thinks between up to 70,000 thoughts per day ~ time for quiet? I think so!

 This relaxed state of meditation brings about an ability to deal with issues in your life and to keep them in perspective.

-Some say you become a nicer person once you’ve mastered meditation.
+Some say you become a nicer person once you’re using meditation.
 I believe that!

 Do you want to learn to meditate or just quiet your thoughts?